alardev/unbound-tome/README.md

     ```

 ### Development
-    Start The development server.
+5. Start The development server.
     ```bash
     cargo watch -x run
     ```

 ### Production
-    Build the production binary.
+5. Build the production binary.
     ```bash
     cargo build --release
     ```

+## FAQ
+1. Why is the password verification so slow? (eg. 400ms on my PC)
+A: Password-auth crate's password verification is considerably slower if built in debug mode.
+Building using --release flag will reduce the verification considerably.
+(20ms on my PC)